openedx/edx-platform/doc/xml-format.md

 __Not inherited:__

 * `display_name` - name that will appear when this content is displayed in the courseware.
 Useful for all tag types.
 *	`format` - subheading under display name -- currently only displayed for chapter sub-sections.
+Also used by the the grader to know how to process students assessments that the section contains.
+New formats can be defined as a 'type' in the GRADER variable in course_settings.json.
+Optional.
+(TODO: double check this--what's the current behavior?)
 * `hide_from_toc` -- If set to true for a chapter or chapter subsection, will hide that element from the courseware navigation accordion.
 This is useful if you'd like to link to the content directly instead (e.g. for tutorials)
 * `ispublic` -- specify whether the course is public.
 You should be able to use start dates instead (?)

 __Inherited:__

 * `start` -- when this content should be shown to students.
 Note that anyone with staff access to the course will always see everything.
-*	`showanswer` - only for psets, is binary (closed/open).
-*	`graded` - Tutorial vs. grade, again binary (true/false).
-If true, will be used in calculation of student grade.
-*	`rerandomise` - Provide different numbers/variables for problems to prevent cheating.
-Provide different answers from questions bank?
+*	`showanswer` - When to show answer.
+For 'attempted', will show answer after first attempt.
+Values: never, attempted, answered, closed.
+Default: closed.
+Optional.
+*	`graded` - Whether this section will count towards the students grade. "true" or "false".
+Defaults to "false".
+*	`rerandomise` - Randomize question on each attempt.
+Values: 'always' (students see a different version of the problem after each attempt to solve it)
+                                                            'never' (all students see the same version of the problem) 'per_student' (individual students see the same version of the problem each time the look at it, but that version is different from what other students see)
+                                                            Default: 'always'.
+Optional.
 *	`due` - Due date for assignment.
 Assignment will be closed after that.
-This is a very important function of a policy file.
-* `graceperiod` -
+Values: valid date.
+Default: none.
+Optional.
+* attempts: Number of allowed attempts.
+Values: integer.
+Default: infinite.
+Optional.
+* `graceperiod` - A default length of time that the problem is still accessible after the due date in the format "2 days 3 hours" or "1 day 15 minutes".
+Note, graceperiods are currently the easiest way to handle time zones.
+Due dates are all expressed in UCT.
 * `xqa_key` -- for integration with Ike's content QA server. -- should typically be specified at the course level.

 __Inheritance example:__